ryandude97/Projekt-QS-2/README.md

 ## **Name: Ryan Stroemel

 ## Abstract:
-The main purpose of this project is to create a website with a search engine that can loop through GIPHY's API and display image results on the page.
-The full project requirements can be found [here](https://sites.google.com/view/reference-page/project-2).
+The purpose of this project is to create a website with a search engine that can loop through GIPHY's API and display image results on the page.

 ## Workflow Requirements